scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    \end{align*}

 When we do this, we see that the degree parameter provides a natural truncation on the complexity of the function we are learning.
-This gives us the intermediate result which expresses the separating margin in terms of Legendre polynomials of the inner product
+This gives us an intermediate result which expresses the separating margin in terms of Legendre polynomials

 .. math::
    :type: equation